brocaar/lora-channel-manager/docs/content/install/debian.md

 ## Debian / Raspberry Pi

-These steps describe how to setup the LoRa Gateway Config utility on a Debian / Raspbian based gateway.
+These steps describe how to setup the LoRa Channel Manager utility on a Debian / Raspbian based gateway.
 This process has been tested using:

 * Debian / Raspbian Jessie